HighPoint/aws-lambda-layer-zip-builder/README.md

-# aws-lambda-layer-zip-builder
+# aws-lambda-layer-zip-builder:

 A Dockerfile to build Python compatible AWS Lambda Layers as a zip file.
 This uses Amazon Linux 2 on Docker with Python 3.7.x.
 Use this to add a Python compatible lambda layer into your AWS Cloudformation stack.
 This has been successfully test on:

     opencv-python
     numpy

-# Docker Start
+# Docker Start:

 Run this in docker for an opencv layer: